djjolicoeur/datamaps/README.md

                  :primary true}]}])
 ```

+Collections nested in maps can lead to some ugly code, fast.

 If I can just query for the values I want without having to make several map access calls,
 and avoid filtering component collections that would be ideal!
-datamaps lets you do something like this.
+datamaps lets you do something like this to tackle the problem.

 ```clojure
 (require '[datamaps.core :as dm])